 - have certain health conditions and/or take certain medications or treatments that make them more vulnerable

 Why are men more at risk?

-- Men tend to have weaker immune responses to viruses, including some types of flu, although COVID-19 hasn’t yet been specifically studied.
+- Men tend to have weaker immune responses to viruses, including some types of flu, but we don’t know if this is true for coronavirus yet.

 - Men are more likely to have pre-existing conditions that make them more vulnerable to becoming very ill with coronavirus.
 These include cardiovascular disease, respiratory disease and diabetes.

-There also some other reasons that might play a part as well.
+There are also some other reasons that might play a part as well.

-- Men are more likely to smoke, which seems to be associated with more severe coronavirus symptoms and a higher risk of dying.
+- Men are more likely to smoke, which may be associated with more severe coronavirus symptoms and a higher risk of dying.
 Smoking can also mean you touch your mouth more, which may increase your risk of catching the virus.

-- Men are more likely to drink excess alcohol.
-This may be bad for the immune system and has been linked to other diseases that affect the lungs (although not COVID-19 specifically).
+- Men tend to drink more alcohol than women.
+This may be bad for the immune system and has been linked to other diseases that affect the lungs (although not coronavirus specifically).
 Alcohol may also mean you become less careful about things like hand hygiene and social distancing.

 - Some research has found that men may be less worried about coronavirus than women.
-This may mean men might not follow guidelines as strictly or may not seek medical help as quickly as they should.
+This might mean they don’t follow guidelines as strictly or don’t seek medical help as quickly as they should.

 The best way to stay safe is to follow government advice.
-This means:
+This includes: